…was incorporated in September 2004 and then launched in February 2005.

 As the tone of this website may well indicate, TEn is largely non corporate, straight forward and has quite a lot to do with old fashioned values of professionalism, character and integrity.

-We invented and launched the TEn model because we realised that there was a huge gap in market for a network to focus on start-up brokers.
+We invented and launched the TEn model upon an unsuspecting UK insurance industry, because we realised that there was a yawning gap in market for a network focused mainly on start-up brokers.

-Since then every other network has developed either, a different form of start-up option, or copied us completely.
-This is all very flattering.
+Anyway, since then, almost every other network has either developed a different form of start-up proposition, or copied us exactly, in almost every detail.
+Of course, we are very flattered.

-If we were to admit to a Mission Statement, it would have to be that we seek to enable the next generation of entrepreneurs to build-up broking businesses, as people did 25 years ago.
+If we were to admit to a Mission Statement, it would be that we exist to enable the next generation of Insurance entrepreneurs to build broking businesses, as people did 40 years ago.

-The model may have been tweaked a little to reflect the fact that the world has changed over time, but essentially we aim to put things back to the way there once were.
+Our model may have been tweaked a little over the years to reflect the fact that the world has changed, but, essentially, we still aim to return many of the good old things to the way they were once before.

 Our point has always been; the world may have changed, but what motivates people to succeed has not… given half a chance.